Generic Name: Ivermectin Lotion (eye ver MEK tin)

 This medicine may interact with other drugs or health problems.

-What are some things I need to know or do while I take Ivermectin Lotion?
+What are some things I need to know or do while using Ivermectin Lotion?

-- Tell all of your health care providers that you take ivermectin lotion.
+- Tell all of your health care providers that you use ivermectin lotion.
 This includes your doctors, nurses, pharmacists, and dentists.

 - This medicine may cause harm if swallowed.
 If ivermectin lotion is swallowed, call a doctor or poison control center right away.